 This case was commenced on September 17, 2012 in the Eighth Judicial District Court.
 The appellant, Barbara Gilmour (hereinafter "appellant" or "Taxi Drivers") allege the appellee, Desert Cab, Inc. (hereinafter "appellee" or "Desert") failed to compensate their taxi driver employees with the minimum hourly wage required by the Nevada Constitution.
 Appellant's Class Action Complaint alleged Desert failed to pay her and a class of similarly situated Taxi Drivers the minimum hourly compensation required by Nevada's Constitution.
-AA 01-06.1 on February 25, 2013, such motion was granted.
-AA 09-11.
+AA 01-06.

 Desert moved the district court to dismiss this case pursuant to Nev.
 R. Civ.
 P. 12(b)(5), for failure to state a claim upon which relief could be granted.
-That motion was argued before the district court on January 16, 2013 and, by an order signed on February 23, 2013, and entered by the clerk of the district court
+That motion was argued before the district court on January 16, 2013 and, by an order signed on February 23, 2013, and entered by the clerk of the district court on February 25, 2013, such motion was granted.
+AA 09-11.

-1 Referenced page numbers of Appellant's Appendix are referred to as "AA."
+&lt;sup>1 Referenced page numbers of Appellant's Appendix are referred to as "AA."